 I’m no fan of grocery stores, and prefer to do most of my shopping at farmers markets and farmstands because they’re pleasant, the food is fresher, and I’m more likely to find unusual varieties that pique my interest and curiosity.

 It’s probably not a surprise, but people who dislike shopping for food are also less likely to cook, and are less likely to eat well-rounded diets rich in fruits and vegetables.
 By contrast, women who take pleasure in shopping for food and cooking are more likely to eat better (read it here).

 Instead of Eating Out, Consider a Meal Delivery Service

 Meal delivery services, like this one which is largely organic, can help if you really don’t have time to shop, but want to prepare meals at home.
 They’re comparable in price to eating out, but the ingredients are of better quality.

 When my baby was born this past fall, we joined this service, to help ease into the transition of life with a baby.
 It cut down on grocery shopping, but kept us eating healthy foods during those early weeks.
-If you’d like to try it, you can get three free meals by clicking on this referral link.

 This study found that families who are provided with menus, recipes and ingredients to cook at home (which is what you get when you subscribe to meal delivery services) report eating healthier, eating together more often, and improving relationships with one another.